Anonymous Signal

-Anonymous Signal (奪命提示; lit.
-Fatal Warning) is a Hong Kong police procedural television series created and produced by TVB.
-Directed by Jazz Boon, it premiered on 17 March 2025 and ran for 30 episodes until 25 April 2025.
-Set against the backdrop of police investigations, the series blends action, suspense, and occasional comedic elements, starring Joel Chan, Moon Lau, Owen Cheung, and Tiffany Lau.
-The story follows police officers as they tackle a range of complex crimes while decoding mysterious prophetic messages delivered by an artificial intelligence assistant named Julie, which both aids and manipulates their investigations.
+Anonymous Signal (奪命提示 (Fatal Warning)) is a Hong Kong police procedural television series produced by TVB, with Jazz Boon serving as the series' producer.
+It premiered on 17 March 2025 and ran for 30 episodes until 25 April 2025.
+Set against the backdrop of police investigations, the series blends action, suspense, and occasional comedic elements, and stars Joel Chan, Moon Lau, Owen Cheung, and Tiffany Lau.
+The story follows a team of officers as they confront complex crimes while deciphering cryptic, seemingly prophetic messages delivered by an artificial intelligence assistant named Julie—messages that alternately aid and manipulate their investigations.